aws-solutions-library-samples/guidance-for-building-a-poc-for-amazon-fsx-for-lustre/README.md

 | Scratch | Standalone FSx for Lustre file system  | [scratch2_standalone_fs.yaml](https://github.com/aws-solutions-library-samples/guidance-for-deploying-a-poc-for-amazon-fsx-for-lustre/blob/main/assets/code/scratch2_standalone_fs.yaml) |
 | Scratch | S3-Linked FSx for Lustre file system | [scratch2_s3_linked_fs.yaml](https://github.com/aws-solutions-library-samples/guidance-for-deploying-a-poc-for-amazon-fsx-for-lustre/blob/main/assets/code/scratch2_s3_linked_fs.yaml) |

-Refer to the **output** tab of the deployed AWS CloudFormation stack, which will provide details of the AWS resources created and their ID's.

 Each of the sample AWS CloudFormation YAML templates provided in this Guidance will deploy the following:

 - A new Amazon VPC with a private subnet, a public subnet and Internet Gateway.